donguree/hal-libs-header/documentation_mo/source/security/sstr.rst

 Testing
 *******
-| LG provides SOCTS for testing SSTR API.
+| LG provides :doc:`SOCTS for testing SSTR API </part4/socts/Documentation/source/producer-manual/producer-manual_hal/producer-manual_hal-sstr>`.
 However, for this, development of pre-encryption tool should be completed and delivered to LG.
 | We verify the following functions through SOCTS.
 | 1.
 Verification of operability by input various types to HAL_SSTR_MakeSecureData
 | 2.
 Validation of the operability of HAL_SSTR_GetDataFromSecureData